RyhalDenys/Projects/README.md

 # Notebook

-In this repository you can see simple notebook project.
+In this repository, you can see simple notebook project.

 You can:
 1) view notes;